macdonst/enhance-workshop-codemash/docs/module04-api-design.md

 }
 ```

-Here we create an array of Jobs for our resume.
+Here we create an array of Jobs for our résumé.

 ## API Routes
 The API route data can be hard coded (as it is here), read from a database, fetched from other third party API's, or imported from anywhere.